 Frequently Asked Questions

 Steaming or boiling the broccoli for about two to three minutes before stir-frying creates a more tender broccoli.
-In contrast, it is going straight into the wok raw results in unevenly cooked broccoli.
+In contrast, going straight into the wok raw results in unevenly cooked broccoli.

 The key to tender chicken in stir-fries is to slice it thin and cook it on high heat for a short time to prevent drying.